facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 ### Export a Native Method to JavaScript

-Next you will need to add a method to your native module that will create calendar events and can be invoked in Javascript.
+Next you will need to add a method to your native module that will create calendar events and can be invoked in JavaScript.
 All native module methods meant to be invoked from JavaScript must be annotated with `@ReactMethod`.

 Set up a method `createCalendarEvent()` for `CalendarModule` that can be invoked in JS through `CalendarModule.createCalendarEvent()`.
 For now, the method will take in a name and location as strings.
 Argument type options will be covered shortly.